AlinOrobet/netflix-clone-full-stack/README.md

-# Netflix Clone - Full Stack  -- Problems with Github and Google auth
+# Netflix Clone - Full Stack

 On Deceptive site ahead -> Details -> Visit this unsafe site -> Create an account with the credentials for now